 What is the Internet of Things?

-Once you embed a processor and a load of IoT sensors into a “dumb” tool or appliance, there are few limits to what it can do.
+IoT, or the Internet of Things, is an internet formed not between human users, but between interconnected devices that share data with each other.
+Once you embed a processor and a load of IoT sensors into a tool, machine or appliance, there are few limits to what it can do.

-- A refrigerator that can order certain foods when you’re running low;
+- A refrigerator that can order certain foods when you’re running low.

-- An oven that you can set to preheat from your smartphone on your way home;
+- An oven that you can set to preheat from your smartphone on your way home.

 IoT cybersecurity risks